chaintope/tapyrus-signer/README.md

 Each round need to finish in 65 secs, otherwise the round was fail and start next round.
 This mechanism is for availability.
 Because of timeout, Signer Network can continue if some signer node stoped.

+65 secs is consisted of round duration and actually time limit for round process.
+Round duration can be set by `--duration` option.
+Default is 60 secs.
+Time limit is fixed as 5 secs.

 ## Now is alpha version